guimmotta/ecommerce-react/README.md

-e-commerce project for my portfolio, utilizing React, React Router and state management.
-Created from scratch to show technical knowledge of frontend.
+This is a e-commerce application built with React, React Router and Redux.
+It was created from scratch to demonstrate the use of these technologies in building a front-end application.